List of adaptations of Slender Man: Always Watching: A Marble Hornets Story

 Doug Jones plays the Slender Man in the film.

 Always Watching: A Marble Hornets Story is a 2015 American found footage horror film directed by James Moran and starring Chris Marquette, Jake McDorman, Doug Jones, Alexandra Breckenridge and Alexandra Holden.
 In some countries, it was retitled as Marble Hornets: The Operator.
 The film was released on video on demand on April 7, 2015, and opened in select theaters on May 15, 2015.
 Critical reception for Always Watching was predominantly negative.

 _beware the slenderman

 Beware the Slenderman is a 2016 American documentary film directed by Irene Taylor Brodsky about the Slender Man stabbing.
 It premiered at South by Southwest in March 2016 and was broadcast on HBO on January 23, 2017.
-The film received mixed reviews.
+Beware the Slenderman received mixed reviews.

 Slender Man

 Javier Botet plays the Slender Man in the film.

 Slender Man is a 2018 American supernatural horror film directed by Sylvain White and written by David Birke, based on the character of the same name.
 The film stars Joey King, Julia Goldani Telles, Taylor Richardson, Jaz Sinclair, Annalise Basso, and Alex Fitzalan with Javier Botet as the title character.
 Released in the United States on August 10, 2018, the film was poorly received by critics and audiences but was a modest box office success, grossing $51.7 million against a budget between $10‒28 million.